Viking Tellus Review and Specifications

 Cruise itinerary program

-Viking Tellus itinerary program is to be announced on later date.
+Viking Tellus itinerary program is to be announced on a later date.

 All Viking Ocean ships offer destination-rich itineraries featured with the line's new "small ship cruise" tour and onboard experience.
-Compared to similar class ships operated by other lines, Viking Ocean itineraries feature fewer sea days and longer port days, with many overnight port stays.
+Compared to similar class ships operated by other lines, Viking Ocean itineraries feature fewer sea days and longer port days, with a lot of overnight port stays.

 Viking Tellus has a total of 465 cabins (of which 47 Suite, 32 Penthouse, 386 Balcony rooms) in 18 grades.
 All cabins are balconied and at 270 sq.feet, are 20 % larger than the average standard staterooms.
 The new all-veranda ship is engineered for easy embarkation and debarkation.